Frequently Asked Questions for 2023 Camps

 What do I do if I need to pick up my child early from camp?

-- We understand that plans sometimes change.
-You can email camp administrators at summercamp@lifeandscience.org at any time or call our Site Director during camp hours*
+• We understand that plans sometimes change.
+You can email camp administrators at summercamp@lifeandscience.org any time or call our Site Directors during camp hours*

 What do I do if I need someone else to pick up my child from camp?